skoolkid/pyskool/sphinx/source/run.rst

   from the specified directory
 * ``-s SCALE`` or ``--scale=SCALE`` - set the scale of the display; overrides the `Scale` setting in the :ref:`screenConfig` section
+* ``--search-dirs`` - show the locations that Pyskool searches for data files and exit

 The ``--get-images`` option first looks for Skool Daze and Back to Skool tape or snapshot files by the following names in `$HOME/.pyskool`: